imamchishty/trace-request-filter/README.md

 - __group-id__
 - __caller-id__

-These are set via the `setMDC(RequestModel model)` method.
-You could override this whilst extending RequestIdFilter.
+These are set via the `setup(RequestModel model)` method.
+You could override this whilst extending RequestTraceFilter.

 The MDC is cleared by the filter.